About the Program

 One of our primary goals is to develop evidence-based approaches to inform departmental and institutional well-being initiatives.

-We have developed new metrics, established national benchmarks, implemented practice analytics focused on physician well-being, and conducted intervention studies and randomized trials that have resulted in implementation of several organizational strategies aimed at improving physician well-being.
+The program has developed new metrics, established national benchmarks and implemented practice analytics focused on physician well-being.
+The group also has conducted intervention studies and randomized trials that have resulted in the implementation of several organizational strategies aimed at improving physician well-being.
+These strategies include: